 Complete application is all required notification materials that must be submitted by the applicant to the Corps, as listed in general condition #18.
-If all materials are not submitted, the application is considered incomplete and will not be processed under the RGP.
+If all materials are not submitted, the application is considered incomplete.

 Conservancy is the East Contra Costa County Habitat Conservancy, a joint exercise of powers agency formed by the Cities of Brentwood, Clayton, Oakley and Pittsburg and Contra Costa County to perform the role of Implementing Entity for the HCP/NCCP.